Alexander Ovechkin: Player profile

-Ovechkin is widely considered one of the greatest goal scorers in NHL history, with what some consider a real chance at overtaking Wayne Gretzky in total career goals (894).
-He is famous for his deadly one-timer, which he typically fires from the left faceoff circle, an area known as his "office."
-Former teammate Brooks Orpik said of his one-timer, "You know it's going there, and you still can't stop him."
-Ovechkin proves "the exception rather than the rule when it comes to success" on one-timers, which "can be very difficult to pull off," involving as they do "taking a hard pass and timing a shot perfectly, when the puck may be rolling or on end, while also aiming at a small net, particularly from far distances."
+He is known for his deadly one-timer, which he usually fires from the left faceoff circle, an area known as his "office".
+In August 2006, New York Rangers forward Jaromír Jágr expressed admiration for Ovechkin's goal scoring productivity by quoting "All his goals, they are not flukes.
+Most of the time, he beats guys one-on-one, then you get your highlight".
+In October 2014, teammate Brooks Orpik said of his one-timer: "You know it's going there, and you still can't stop him."
+Ovechkin proves "the exception rather than the rule when it comes to success" on one-timers, which "can be very difficult to pull off," involving "taking a hard pass and timing a shot perfectly, when the puck may be rolling or on end, while also aiming at a small net, particularly from far distances."
+In October 2014, Tampa Bay Lightning captain Steven Stamkos said of Ovechkin's playing style, "He's a guy that not only uses his skill set, but his physicality, that's what sets him apart.
+He's willing to go to those areas and has one of the best shots in the league."
+In July 2015, Los Angeles Kings goaltender Jonathan Quick quoted Ovechkin's powerful shooting skills by saying "Guys like Ovi shoot it so hard that it's almost like you're a batter in baseball.
+You see the blur of the puck coming at you in frames."